Equality Outcomes and Mainstreaming Report

 Aberdeen City Council Licensing Board

-• EO1 -Developing the Licensing process to ensure fair access for all, including the development of electronic applications and payments and the implementation of hybrid Licensing Board meetings
+• Equality Outcome 1: Review and maintain the licensing process to ensure fair access for all, including the continuation and development of hybrid Licensing Board meetings.

 Did you find what you were looking for?